cmprc/easycoach/README.md

 **Challenge completed successfully! 🎉**

-All performance issues have been resolved, and the application now follows modern best practices with a beautiful, professional design, **proper layered architecture**, **comprehensive bonus features**, and **classic soccer ball branding**.
+All performance issues have been resolved, and the application now follows modern best practices with a beautiful, professional design, **proper layered architecture**, **comprehensive bonus features**, and **vintage soccer ball branding**.

 ---